prathamingale49/auto-attempt-portfolio/content/pages/index.md

   backgroundSize: cover
   backgroundPosition: center
   backgroundRepeat: no-repeat
-  opacity: 75
+  opacity: 40
 sections:
   - elementId: ''
     colors: colors-f
     backgroundSize: full
     title: >-
-      I'm an engineer, designer, creator, and a learner.
+      I'm an engineer, inventor, builder, and a learner.
     subtitle: >-
-      Welcome to my website, which should be a pretty comprehensive collection of my projects and my experience.
-I'm currently an electrical engineering student at Georgia Tech, and I'm always keen to learn a new skill and try new challenges.
+      Hi!
+I'm Pratham, and welcome to my website.
+This should be a pretty comprehensive collection of my projects and experiences.
+I'm currently an electrical engineering student at Georgia Tech, and I'm always keen to learn a new skill and attempt new challenges.
     styles:
       self:
         height: auto